 - Get 25% more redemption value when you redeem points for travel through Chase Ultimate Rewards

 The Chase Sapphire Preferred Card may be an ideal fit if you love dining and travel.

-With this card, you can earn two points per dollar on dining at California restaurants (or anywhere else).
+With this card, you can earn 3 points per dollar on dining at restaurants.
 You can also earn two points per dollar on travel.

 So whether you're booking a flight that departs from LAX or a Catalina cruise, you can earn double the points for each dollar you spend.